orkes-io/docs/docs/access-control-and-security/users-and-groups.md

 # Managing Users & Groups

-To ensure secure access to the Conductor server in a remote environment, it is critical to establish a system that enables access to the server.
-With Conductor’s Users & Groups functionality, an admin can easily create and manage users & groups in the Conductor server.
+In a remote environment, ensuring secure access to the Conductor server is essential.
+Conductor’s RBAC functionality enables admins to easily create and manage users and groups on the server, providing a structured approach to access control.

 :::note
 This feature is available only to the Admins of the Orkes Conductor clusters.